916-294-9035 ext 320120

 - Yellow or green discharge from eyes, ears, nose or any other part of the body

-- Pink eye (red, puffy, itchy eyes) need to be cleared by a doctor before coming to school
+- Pink eye (red, puffy, itchy eyes) - needs to be evaluated by a medical provider before coming to school

-- Keep your child home until his/ her fever has been gone for 24 hours without medication.
+- fever has been gone for 24 hours without any fever reducing medications

-- Keep your child home until 24 hours after the last episode of vomiting or diarrhea
+- it has been 24 hours since the last episode of vomiting or diarrhea

-- Keep your child home until 24 hours after the first dose of antibiotics
+- it has been 24 hours since the first dose of antibiotics

-In addition, please encourage your student(s) to wash their hands and cover their cough/sneeze!
+Students with a positive COVID-19 test result should contact the school health office for isolation and return to school guidance.
+In addition, please encourage your students to wash their hands and cover their coughs/sneezes!

 Health Program Department